 Minnie Mouse is a Walt Disney cartoon character.
-Generally speaking, Minnie is incredibly sweet, often tame, and highly intelligent.
+Generally speaking, Minnie is incredibly sweet and highly intelligent.
 She is also described as classy, calm, sassy, well-mannered, cheerful, and feminine.

 Before applying for a dog, please take a moment to review our Adoption Information & Procedures